arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Ex4Task1" />
 #### Task 1 – Adding an HTTPS Endpoint to the Application ####

-In this task, you will update the service model of MyTODO to add an HTTPS endpoint and then you test the application in the compute emulator.
+In this task, you will update the service model of myTODO to add an HTTPS endpoint and then you test the application in the compute emulator.

 1. If it is not already open, launch **Microsoft Visual Studio Express 2013 for Web** (or greater) as Administrator.